Coffee to Water Ratio Calculator: How Much Coffee Grounds Per Cup?

 A difference of even one or two in extraction can completely change how your brew tastes.

 Earlier in this article, we talked about how the coffee ratio is responsible for your drink’s strength and how extraction affects the taste.
 So let’s dive into how to adjust the extraction and make your coffee taste better.

 Basically, there are three things you can change that will have a SIGNIFICANT IMPACT on your brew taste.

 1. Adjusting grind size to get perfect coffee extraction.

 Coffee grind size is the first thing you should be fine-tuning because it’s the one thing you have total control over.
 But only if you’re grinding your beans at home.
 Which you should.

-As a simple rule-of-thumb, the finer the grounds, the more flavors you extract from the beans.
-But not all flavors in a coffee bean are desirable (5).
+As a simple rule-of-thumb, the finer the grounds, the more flavours you extract from the beans.
+But not all flavours in a coffee bean are desirable (5).

 A fine grind has the potential to create a more bitter flavour because a lot of compounds can be extracted quickly.
 A coarse grind size means more acidity.
 If the grind is too coarse, you could get a weak, flat cup because not enough compounds were extracted to create depth of flavour.

 So you should aim for that goldilocks zone where the deliciousness ends up in your cup, and the nasty bits get left behind in the grounds.
 Again, that depends on your grinder, the beans, and the brewing method you’re using.

 Once you’ve picked your grinder, beans, and a brewing method, make sure you note down the size of the grind for each brew.
 You will need it to dial in the right grind size for your coffee.
 And it will be helpful whenever you’re switching beans or after cleaning your grinder.